Dynamical Tropicalisation: Tropical Algebra and Tropical Cycles

 Recall that a linear subspace $H\subseteq \R^n$ is called \emph{rational} if it is spanned by a subset of $\Z^n.$ A \emph{rational polyhedron} in $\R^n$ is an intersection of finitely many rational half-spaces which are defined by

 A \emph{rational polyhedral complex} is a complex with only rational polyhedra.
-It is \textit{weighted} if the polyhedra of maximal dimension are weighted by integer numbers.
-If all these weights are non-negative, the complex is called \textit{positive.} The polyhedra in a polyhedral complex are also called \textit{cells.} A \textit{fan} is a polyhedral complex whose cells are all cones.
-If any cone of a fan $\Sigma$ is contained in another fan $\Sigma',$ then $\Sigma$ is a \emph{subfan} of $\Sigma.$ The one dimensional cones of a fan are often referred to as \emph{rays}.
+The polyhedra in a polyhedral complex are also called \textit{cells.} A \textit{fan} is a polyhedral complex whose cells are all cones.
+If any cone of a fan $\Sigma$ also belongs to another fan $\Sigma',$ then $\Sigma$ is a \emph{subfan} of $\Sigma'.$ The \emph{dimension} of a polyhedron is the dimension of the affine subspace of the minimal dimension containing it.
 All the fans and polyhedral complexes considered in this article are {rational}.

 2mm For a given polyhedron $\sigma$ let $\text{aff}(\sigma)$ be the affine span of $\sigma,$ and $H_{\sigma}$ be the translation of $\text{aff}(\sigma)$ to the origin.
 Assume that $\tau$ is a face of codimension one for the $p$-dimensional polyhedron $\sigma,$ and $u_{\sigma / \tau }$ is the unique outward generator of the one dimensional lattice $(\Z^n \cap H_{\sigma})/(\Z^n \cap H_{\tau}).$